-Potentially Less than Less than No

-Issues Significant Impact Significant with Significant Impaci

-Mitigation

-Incorporated

-II.
-AGRICULTURE AND FORESTRY RESOURCES - In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
-Would the project:

-- a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? - b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? - c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? - d) Result in the loss of forest land or conversion of forest land to non-forest use? - e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact II. agricultural resources are significant environment the California Agricultural Land Evaluation and by the California Dept. of Conservation as an open on agriculture and farmland.
+In determining including timberland, are significant environment information compiled by the California Depart regarding the state's inventory of forest land Assessment Project and the Forest Legacy measurement methodology provided in Forest Resources Board.
+Would the project: ental effects Site Assess itional mode whether in intal effects rtment of f nd, includ Assessmen termining when termining when the second sec icies may r I (1997) pro- ssessing ir forest reso cies may r d Fire Pro- rest and nd forest refer to epared mpacts purces, refer to tection Range carbon a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+SUI BSTANTIATION: (Check if project is located San Bernardino County Coof Conservation Farmland untywide l Plan; Califo rnia Depai rtment a) No Impact.
+The California Department of Conservation, Farmland Mapping and Monitoring Program, is responsible with mapping Prime Farmland, Unique Farmland, Farmland of Statewide Importance, and Farmland of Local Importance (Farmland)